-If you work for a private company that provides a healthcare, retirement, or pension plan as a compensatory benefit, it is likely that you and your employer are subject to the terms of the Employment Retirement Income Security Act.
-Commonly known as “ERISA,” this 1974 federal legislation established numerous protections for workers and requirements for employers that relate to these kinds of benefits.
+If you work for a private company that provides a healthcare, retirement, or pension plan as a compensatory benefit, it is likely that you and your employer are subject to the terms of the Employment Retirement Income Security Act (ERISA).
+This 1974 federal legislation established numerous protections for workers and requirements for employers that relate to these kinds of benefits.

 Generally, ERISA covers both defined benefits plans and defined contribution plans.
 Funded by an employer on behalf of an employee, these plans involve monetary contributions from both parties to invest in a designated account.
 There are only a handful of plans which ERISA does not cover, including: